Best Air Purifiers

 Q: How Does Poor Air Quality Happen in the First Place?

 Poor air quality outdoors is quite obvious as pollutants and allergens are constantly floating around the world every second.
-However, you may be wondering why you need an air purifier because you may believe your home is free from these types of airborne particles.
+However, you may be wondering why you need a product like this because you may believe your home is free from these types of airborne particles.
 Well, you should think again about that.
-Ironically, one of the leading factors to indoor air pollutants is that homes are so expertly sealed that they are not allowed to let any air in or out.
+Ironically, one of the leading factors to indoor pollutants is that homes are so expertly sealed that they are not allowed to let any air in or out.
 Put two and two together and you will realize that when these airborne particles enter your home, there is no place for them to escape.

 It is nearly impossible to prevent airborne pollutants, such as smoke, dust, and pollen, from entering your home as they are everywhere and you can’t see most of them.